freestyleabg/freestyleabg/README.md

-# Hello, I'm Andre! 👋
+# Hello, I'm André! 👋

 ## About Me
 I'm an aspiring Data Engineer passionate about harnessing the power of data to drive decision-making and innovation.
 When I'm not delving into data, you might find me exploring the great outdoors or experimenting with my Rasberry Pi collection.